felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
 I equated curved spines to negligence.
 Today, I realize there are good folds, and there are bad folds.
-A bad fold is the kind of fold I described above: actual damage.
+A bad fold is one that is simply the result of an
+accident: a book was dropped, or grossly stepped on.
 The picture above is an example of a good fold: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book, page after page.
 It's a subtle difference, but it means a lot!
+It made me realize that books are punching bags.

+Let me repeat that once more, in bold. **Books are punching bags**.
+We use books to make our brain more powerful.
+When interacting with a book, what matters is the effect the book has on our brain, not the effect we have on the book.

-For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
+Let's think about punching bags for a moment.
+If someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
 If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym.
+Well, the same goes with books.
+If I met two students who showed me their library, I would guess that the one who receives the highest grades is the one whose book spines are the most curved.
+Why?
+Because it shows they really used them!

 Now look at the books in your library (if you have some).
 What does this say about your learning habits?

 {{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but I'd rather spar with the person who practiced with the bag on the left." >}}

-It was my then manager (and mentor!)
-Mathieu Frenette who showed me a "tool" that I would be using for the rest of my life.
-It is a way of holding books that reminds us that **our goal is to learn**.
-I call it the book suplex, but I also give it other fun names like the inverse fold, or the broken spine grab.
-Here is what it looks like:
+As insightful as the realization that books are punching bags might sound, I can't take credit for it.
+That honor goes to my manager at nesto (and mentor!)
+Mathieu Frenette, who casually showed me how he held the books he read.
+On that day, my life was changed forever.
+Here is what it looked like:

-{{< figure src="/img/book-suplex.jpg" position="center" caption="Suplex that book, even if it's a hardcover!" >}}
+{{< figure src="/img/book-suplex.jpg" position="center" caption="Behold, the book suplex!" >}}

 Some people might cringe when seeing this.
 Are you one of those? :wink:

 Yet, those who know, know.
 For me, this opened Pandora's box.
 Now, you might be asking: What difference does it make to hold a book bent over backwards?
+I'm tempted to say: try it for yourself and *you* tell me what difference it makes.
+Here's the difference it makes for me:

 - It's more comfortable for long periods of time
 - It's less distracting (because you see only one page at a time)